 Best for groups who want a fun and introductory experience with the Great Lakes, plus a student leadership experience since some students become the teacher for part of the program.
-This program is appropriate for learners in 3rd grade and higher.
+This program is appropriate for learners in 4th through 8th grade.

 “I have had two students go on to gain advanced degrees in water-related science areas.
 One has her master’s degree and works for NPR.
 The other has his doctorate in environmental toxicology and works for the EPA.
 Both attribute their work today to the things we did in our high school limno class like sailing!”Past Teacher Participant